chrisjsewell/ipypublish/docs/source/custom_export_config.rst

 - The use of ``latexmk`` with XeLaTeX to convert TeX to PDF, and correct resolution of file references and citations.

+.. versionadded:: v0.8.3

+    Drag and drop cell attachments are now extracted and correctly referenced

+.. todo:: document this feature and other non-metadata features in a separate section

 The Configuration File Format
 -----------------------------